 But when we looked into our little boy’s eyes, we saw deep, beautiful pools of a shade of light blue like a clear summer sky.
 No, they were definitely blue.
 We had a feeling six months would come and go, and we’d be looking at those gorgeous baby blues forever.

 In the 1st grade, our scientifically-curious son wanted to participate in the school science fair.
-He wanted to explore the question of why he has blue eyes when both his parents have brown eyes.
+He wanted to explore why he has blue eyes when both his parents have brown eyes.
 After helping our little scientist do some online research, he came up with a hypothesis.
 He determined that he has blue eyes because he got two blue-eyed traits—one from mom and one from dad.
 Even though we both have brown eyes, there was someone in both of our families with blue eyes that passed down the “blue-eyed” gene in their DNA.

 The science of eye color can run deep in the family.